lsblakk/twitterclient/README.md

 ## Notes

-This week I had less time to work on the assignemnt so I plan to return to this and finish more of the stretch options since this is a really fun project to work on (Twitter API rate limiting aside).
+This week I had less time to work on the assignment so I plan to return to this and finish more of the stretch options since this is a really fun project to work on (Twitter API rate limiting aside).

 ## Open-source libraries used